jbellis/llmap/README.md

 First, try passing `--no-refine`.
 While the refine step is usually helpful in filtering out the noise (thus taking up less of your context window), sometimes it's too aggressive.

+You can also try passing `--no-skeletons` in case DeepSeek was too conservative in its initial filtering.

-Second, try rephrasing your question with more clues for the LLM to latch onto.
+Finally, try rephrasing your question with more clues for the LLM to latch onto.
 Like any information retrieval tool, sometimes the way you ask can make a big difference.
 - Worse: "How can I add a WITH clause to the CQL SELECT statement?"
 - Better: "How can I add a WITH clause to the CQL SELECT statement?
 It will be used for adding query planning hints like which index to use."